Amadeus Early Stage EIS Fund

 The Fund does not specify a target return.
-On entry into the wider Amadeus Early Stage portfolio, Amadeus assesses each company and seeks to invest in those it believes have the potential to be a $1 billion business.
-The EIS fund will usually co-invest, albeit often at a later stage, at which point the initial $1 billion potential may have changed, but a high return on invested capital is still expected – not guaranteed.
+On entry into the wider Amadeus Early-Stage portfolio, Amadeus assesses each company and seeks to invest in those it believes have the potential to be a $1 billion business.
+The EIS fund will usually co-invest alongside Amadeus’s institutional funds, albeit often at a later stage, at which point the initial $1 billion potential may have changed, but a high return on invested capital is still expected – not guaranteed.

-The EIS Fund will aim to build for each investor a portfolio of four to seven early-stage EIS-qualifying technology companies.
+The EIS Fund will aim to build a portfolio of four to seven early-stage EIS-qualifying technology companies for each investor.

-Below are examples of previous investments of the EIS fund.
+The companies listed below are examples of previous investments in the EIS fund.
 They are outlined to give a flavour of the types of companies you might expect but are unlikely to be part of a new investor's portfolio.

 Dubbed the “Intel of AI”, Bristol-based unicorn Graphcore has created a new generation of microchips, designed specifically for machine learning and artificial intelligence.
-Graphcore’s Intelligence Processor Unit accelerates machine learning model training by a factor of up to 100x compared with current systems.
+Graphcore claims its Intelligence Processor Unit accelerates machine learning model training by a factor of up to 100x compared with current systems.

 The Amadeus Early Stage EIS Fund was one of the first backers of Graphcore, participating in a $30 million Series A funding round alongside a host of high-profile technology investors from the UK, Silicon Valley and Israel.
 To date, the company has raised some $710 million, most recently in December 2020 at a $2.77 billion valuation, from a host of prestigious investors, including Sequoia Capital, Baillie Gifford, Schroders and M12 (formerly Microsoft Ventures).